horgh/catbox/README.md

 # Features
-* Server to server communication using the TS6 protocol
+* Server to server linking
-* Channel modes: +n, +s, +o
-* User modes: +i, +o, +C
-* Global IRC operators
+* IRC operators
-* Network wide operator communication with WALLOPS
 * Private (WHOIS shows no channels, LIST isn't supported)
-* Server connections are based on hosts rather than IPs
-* Network wide connection notices sent to operators
 * Flood protection
 * K: line style connection banning
 * TLS

+catbox implements enough of [RFC 1459](https://tools.ietf.org/html/rfc1459) to be recognisable as IRC and be minimally functional.
+I likely won't add much more and don't intend it to be complete.
+If I don't think something is required it likely won't be here.

 # Installation